dmarmor/epichrome/README.md

 *Note: I'm currently only addressing bugs at the moment.
 My day job has gotten very busy, so I probably won't have time to work on new features or major updates for the foreseeable future.*

 This version changes the way Epichrome apps update themselves.
 They now attempt to update to the latest Epichrome engine _before_ updating themselves to the latest version of Chrome.
 Doing it the other way around was causing problems if people had installed a current version of Epichrome but hadn't updated their apps before a new version of Chrome was installed.
-Thanks to xxx for helping diagnose this problem.
+Thanks to [gnyrd](https://github.com/gnyrd "gnyrd") and everyone else who noticed and helped diagnose this problem.

 This version also has brand-new icon-creation code, now able to handle JPG, GIF and other input file formats with indexed color or without alpha channels.
 And as a bonus, it also creates custom document icons based on the custom app icon.
 Thanks to [io41](https://github.com/io41 "io41") and [freewind](https://github.com/freewind "freewind") for identifying the shortcomings with the old icon code.